 The island of Bali is, on the contrary, a holidaymakers’ paradise and everything revolves around tourism.
 The big international companies are present here too but besides that Bali has recently become a significant start-up incubator.

-Although it might be tricky to compare the world’s most populous island, it is home to over 140 million consumers.
-With its relatively tiny neighbor, we will try to discover pros and cons of both places.
+Although it might be tricky to compare the world’s most populous island, a home to over 140 million consumers with its relatively tiny neighbor, we will try to discover pros and cons of both places.

 Anyone targeting potential buyers in Java needs to get familiar with the domestic market.
 Consumer behavior of mostly Muslim and to some extent conservative population differs greatly from western markets preferences.
 For instance, it is vital for many businesses to acquire halal certification in order to become competitive in some areas of food processing industry.

 In addition, all new businesses should consider the socio-demographic aspects as well.
 Due to a significant disparity in income levels between regions the offer must reflect the purchasing power of targeted groups.

 Relatively young population with median age of 28.6 years (as per 2016) also requires applying slightly different marketing strategy than in many western countries with significantly older consumer groups.
 To overcome all the pitfalls, it is crucial to have a quality market analysis at your disposal before taking any strategic decision.

 On the other hand, both locals and foreigners created the demand in Bali; they are more promising in terms of its economic power.
 However, the tourists and expatriates form two entirely different sub-categories when it comes to their needs and motivation.